fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Boolean combinators should have a default non-argument version and an underscore one that receives a boolean
   - Think about using stack resize logic in box
     - Maybe label resizeFactor should default to zero?
 What about button/others?
     - Maybe whats needed are custom min/max options for box content